DAIKICHI-PSC/RS-02/README.md

 RS-02 is software that can control inspection machines and robots with CNC-like programs without using PLC.
 Interrupts and asynchronous processing are not supported.

-I couldn't devote more time to development, so I released it.
+I couldn't devote more time to development, so I released it(It would be helpful if you could report a bug).
 We are actually operating 6 robots 24 hours a day.
 I think it's good to use a multi-tap that cuts noise.